dpodsiadlo/ldt/README.md

 ```

-Log file name will be generated automatically based on `$storage` parameter and Laravel`app.log` config.
+Log file name will be generated automatically based on `$storage` parameter and Laravel `app.log` config.
+By default log will be generated in `single` mode.

 ### Remote debugging